zeke800/LAC-Dump/README.md

 # News
 - Code 23790 is now suspected to be NOAA-19
 - Code 67329 is also suspected to be NOAA-18
+- Schedule-parsing program is soon to be finished